 If so, you’ve hit the raw feeding jackpot.
-Talk about free (sometimes), high quality meat.
+Talk about free, high quality meat.
 Deer, duck, quail, rabbit and other wild animals are perfect foods for your kitchen carnivore.
-These animals eat a real, natural diet and will generally have a superior nutrient profile.
-Plus they’re be grain, antibiotic, and hormone free!
+These animals eat a natural diet and will generally have a superior nutrient profile.
+Plus, they’re likely grain, antibiotic, and hormone free!

-Either way, it will most likely be cheaper than buying meat from a store.
+Either way you slice it, hunting will most almost always be cheaper than buying meat from a store.

 There are a ton of online meat suppliers that sell a variety of meat products where you can buy online and have them shipped to your doorstep.

 This option will most likely be more costly than anything else on this list but it’s worth looking into regardless.
-You may find a great speciality store with decent prices and a better selection than your local grocery store.
+You may find a great specialty online shop with decent prices and a better selection than your local grocery store.

 They typically carry high quality and human grade meats catered to raw feeders and dog owners.
-Since these stores target raw feeders they often carry products most traditional, human-focused stores do not like chicken feet, green tripe, organs, and exotic and wild meats.
+Since these stores target raw feeders, they often carry products most traditional, grocery stores do not like chicken feet, green tripe, organs, and exotic and wild meats.

-- Raw Feeding Miami – RFM is a supplier that carries a vast variety of animal proteins and meat products for raw feeders.
+We Feed Raw – RFM is a supplier that carries a vast variety of animal proteins and meat products for raw feeders.
 They’re dedicated to quality, reliability, sustainability and honesty.

-- Hare Today Gone Tomorrow – A small farm run by a raw feeder.
+Hare Today – A small farm run by a raw feeder.

 A cooperative (co-operative) or co-op for short is an association or group of people who cooperate for mutual benefit.